lessthanoptimal/BoofCV/README.md

 java -jar demonstrations/demonstrations.jar
 ```

+All the code for what you see is in boofcv/examples and boofcv/demonstrations.
+Example code is designed to be easy to understand so look there first.

 ## Adding to Gradle and Maven Projects

 BoofCV is divided up into many modules.
-The easiest way to include the critical ones make your project dependent on 'core'.
+The easiest way to include the critical modules is to have your project dependent on 'core'.

 For Gradle projects:
 ```groovy